Stock-News-Monitoring-Program/Final_Version_With_Notifications/README.md

 <!-- ROADMAP -->
-## Roadmap
+## Roadmap & Next Steps

-- [ ] Feature 1: Ensuring scalability by deploying the application and moving the database to the cloud.
+- [ ] Ensuring scalability by deploying the application and moving the database to the cloud.
-- [ ] Feature 2:
-- [ ] Feature 3:

 <p align="right">(<a href="#readme-top">back to top</a>)</p>